 6 Coaching Career Options

-- Life Coach: focuses on the personal needs of a client.
-Thus, setting and strategising of goals in relation to, for example, personal development, social interaction, relationships and careers.
+- Life Coaching: Focuses on the personal needs of a client.
+During a personal coaching session, goals are set and a step-by-step strategy mapped out to attain them.
+The goals could be focused on, for example, personal development, social interaction, relationships and careers.

-- Behaviour Coach: Assists clients to improve and adjust behavioural patterns with the intention of fostering better life choices and productivity.
+- Behaviour Coaching: Is coaching for performance.
+Specifically, assisting someone to identify, improve and adjust behavioural patterns.
+Thereby, fostering better life choices and improving productivity.

-- Career Coach: Assists clients within areas of professional development.
+- Career Coaching: Assists clients with their career and development skills.
+It’s focused on professional development.
 For example, looking for a new job, transitioning between roles or practising a skill such as public speaking or interviewing.

-- Business Coach: Also called an executive coach, these coaches work with professionals to help them better succeed within their business environment.
-They can work with individuals or the management of a company.
+- Business Coaching: Is also called executive coaching.
+These coaches work with professionals to help them succeed better within their business environment.
+They work with individuals or the management of a company.
 Within a corporate setting, they encourage the attainment of organisational goals.

-- Leadership Coach: These coaches tend to focus on upper management and executives.
+- Leadership Coaching: Tends to focus on upper management and executives.
 They assist in creating vision and fostering strategic thinking.
+This is done by developing self-awareness in leadership.
 Additionally, they help nurture leadership capabilities.

-- Educational Coach: Work within the educational environment.
+- Educational Coaching: Is based within the educational environment.
 They assist in the identification and rolling out of best practices.
-They usually work with educational officials but could also work with learners.
+Usually, they work with educational officials but they could also work with learners.

 Career Opportunities for a Coach